 This week I’m beginning my around-the-world adventure, which will last five months.
-I hope you’ll enjoy following me as I blog about my travels.
+I’m leaving Orlando Florida to go to Durham NC, my first stop.

 As a world traveler I have come to appreciate home in a way I used to take for granted.

 At the moment my home is Florida.
 In my bedroom I have floor-to-ceiling windows facing east.
 I keep the blinds up at night so that every morning I’m greeted by a spectacular sunrise.
 I make sure to savor my view every morning.

 I’ve come to think that, although I’ll certainly see many beautiful things in the months to come, I won’t see anything more beautiful than the Florida sunrise in all its changing glory day after day.

 In my stories I love to use setting as a character.

 My most recent story, Love After All, is set in both New York City and Durham.

 Love After All is part love letter/part wish-you-were-here postcard from Durham.
 The story takes place in April at the time of the Duke reunion, which is upon us.